waterholeforum/docs/design.md

 Extend\DocumentHead::add('waterhole.head');
 ```

-The argument is the name of a view where your custom template resides – in this example `waterhole.head` would correspond to a template at `resources/views/waterhole/head.blade.php`.
+This refers to a view located at `resources/views/waterhole/head.blade.php`.

 ### Site Header